5.2.3 Employer withholding - collection from salary or wages

-- specify the name of the payer,
+- specify the name of the payer

-- include sufficient particulars to enable the employer to identify the payer,
+- include sufficient particulars to enable the employer to identify the payer

-- instruct the employer to:
+- instruct the employer to

 Collecting arrears through employer withholding

-The Registrar can vary a notice served on an employer for the collection of ongoing child support to include an additional amount to cover amounts overdue (section 45(2A)).
+The Registrar can issue a notice to an employer for the collection of overdue amounts or, vary a notice already served on an employer to include an additional amount to cover arrears in addition to the deductions for the ongoing deductible liabilities (CSRC Act section 45(2A)).
 A copy of the notice to increase the deduction must be served on the employer.
 The Registrar will also send a copy of the notice to the payer.

 As in all payment arrangements, Services Australia will provide a payer with the opportunity to respond before additional deductions commence.
 An opportunity to negotiate allows the payer to present Services Australia with any relevant facts for consideration.
 The protected earnings amount (5.2.4) still applies in these cases.